Both external and internal things can lead to brown staining on a child’s teeth.

 - Genetic factors – Some children may have brown stains on their teeth because it is hereditary and an inherited trait.
 Not everyone’s teeth are the same shade.

-- Major Trauma – When a tooth has experienced some sort of major change or trauma, it is not uncommon for it to stain.
+- Major Trauma – When a tooth has experienced significant change or trauma, it is not uncommon for it to stain.
 This type of staining is especially common with impact injuries.

 - Too much fluoride – If your child ingests too much fluoride, it can cause tooth discoloration that can lead to staining of the teeth known as fluorosis.